mayurjobanputra/Agentic-Nation-State/readme.md

 ### The Load Balancer Agent (Logistics)
 In a military, you don't just send tanks; you have to send fuel.

 **The Problem:** If the "Video Maker" is running a massive task, it needs a way to signal to the Auditor: "I am at 90% capacity, do not send me more orders."
-If the user asks for five videos at once, who decides which Docker machine gets the priority?
+If the user asks for five videos at once, who decides which compute instance gets the priority?

 **The Role:** The Load Balancer manages the hardware resources.
 It ensures the "Soldiers" don't starve and that high-priority tasks (flagged by the user) get the compute they need first.